adrybakov/rad-tools/doc/tb2j_plotter.rst

     Type of data for display.

     Specifying the data for display at the graph.
-    Isotropic exchange parameters are displayed by default.
+Everything is displayed by default.
     Currently available for display: Isotropic exchange parameter, distance.

-        *default* : iso
+        *default* : all

         *type* : str

-        *choices* : iso, distance
+        *choices* : all, iso, distance

 ``--draw-cells``, ``-dc``

     Whenever to draw the supercell`s shape.

-    If specified then the shape of all supercells presented in the model after filtering will be drawn.
+    If specified then the shape of all supercells presented in the model after filtering is drawn.

         *default* : False